 When you are working in Browse, the selector will also have four icons in the center that are intended for use when combining photos: Layers, Pano, HDR and Focus.
-(See "Combining Photos with Photo RAW" on page 119.)
+(For more, see "Combining Photos with Photo RAW" on page 142.)

-At the bottom of the selector is the Resize icon, and icons for quickly sharing or exporting an image or group.
-(See "Sharing" on page 156.)
+At the bottom of the selector is the Resize icon, and icons for printing, sharing or exporting an image or group.
+(See "Sharing" on page 186.)

-Depending upon which module you are working in, and where you started-in standalone mode, or when you're using ON1 Photo RAW 2019 as a plug-in-some or all of the modules might be disabled, depending upon where you start from:
+Depending upon which module you are working in, and where you started-in standalone mode, or when you're using ON1 Photo RAW 2020 as a plug-in-some or all of the modules might be disabled, depending upon the following conditions:

-- If you use Photo RAW as a standalone application, you can click on any module to go to that module. - If you access Photo RAW from within Photoshop, Photoshop Elements, or Apple Photos, you will be working solely within the Edit module; the other modules will be disabled.
-You can move freely between the different tabs in Edit when in this mode, can create layers, and you can also share or export the current image from within Photo RAW. - If you access Photo RAW from within Lightroom Classic CC, you will only be able to use the module chosen from within Lightroom: either the Edit module (including the Develop, Effects, Portrait, and Local Adjustments tabs), or Resize.
+- If you use Photo RAW as a standalone application, you can click on any module to go to that module. - If you access Photo RAW from within Photoshop, Photoshop Elements, or Apple Photos, only the Edit module is available; the other modules will be disabled.
+You can move freely between the different tabs in Edit when in this mode, can create layers.
+You can also print, share or export the current image from within Photo RAW.

+Edit